How PoE Technology is Driving IoT Systems

 • Businesses need to check their existing network systems and their scope of expansion and scalability.
 In case, they have legacy copper cable systems, they can use fiber optics to blend with the existing system and expand their network speed, bandwidth, transmission distance, security, and more.
 This is a more affordable solution than replacing the entire network with fiber optics.

 • Assess the current infrastructure, device types, and more, so that when installing new fiber optic network devices such as switches and media converters, there are no compatibility issues.
 Ensure you opt for PoE devices considering the expansion point of view.
-Installing switches with inbuilt PoE is a great option.
+Installing switches with inbuilt Power over Ethernet is a great option.

 • After assessing the power requirements of your application, you can choose the right IEEE standard for PoE, such as 802.3af, 802.3at, 802.3bt.